PelionIoT/meta-mbl/docs/usb-networking.md

 #### SSH (test image only)
-If the IoT device is running a "test" image (created using `bitbake mbl-console-image-test`) then it will be running an SSH server and you can operate on the IoT device without using the serial console.
+If the IoT device is running a "test" image (created using `bitbake mbl-image-development`) then it will be running an SSH server and you can operate on the IoT device without using the serial console.
 The IoT device will respond to DNS-SD service discovery requests, so a PC with support for DNS-SD can discover the IoT device's SSH service without previous knowledge of the